fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 # 3 Getting Started
 - Open your browser and go to the Microsoft Store website www.microsoft.com.en
 - On the upper right side of the screen, click on the icon of a person in a circle
-- In the drop-down of choices, access your account by clicking on the blue text, [*My Microsoft Account*]
+- In the drop-down of choices, access your account by clicking on, [My Microsoft Account]
 - Log in with your user name and password

 # 4 Managing Subscriptions